History of Kosovo: Ottoman Period

 According to Frederick Anscombe, the town of Gjakova was Albanian since its founding in the late 1500s.
 Antonio Bruni, writing in the late 1500s, stated that part of Dardania was inhabited by Albanians.
 Lazaro Soranzo wrote of Albanians who lived as Catholics in the 1500s and noted that they inhabited the city of Prizren.
 Catholic bishop Pjetër Mazreku noted in 1624 that the Catholics of Prizren were 200, the Serbs (Orthodox) 600, and Muslims, almost all of whom were Albanians, numbered 12,000.
 In his 1662 work, Ottoman traveller Evliya Çelebi noted that the residents of Vushtrri were mostly Albanians.
-Celebi described Western and parts of Central Kosovo as inhabited by Albanians.
+Celebi described Western and parts of Central Kosovo as inhabited by Albanians, treating them along with the Llapi area in north-east Kosovo as part of Albania.
 According to sources from 17th century Kosovo, those in Western Kosovo spoke Albanian while those in Eastern Kosovo spoke Serbo-Croatian.

 Around the 17th century, there is a mention of some Catholic Albanians moving from the mountains of Northern Albania and into the plains of Kosovo.
 These families moved because they had fled blood feuds or they had been punished under the Kanun of Lek Dukagjin.
 However, the number of these people migrating into the area was, compared to the already existing Albanian population in Kosovo, extremely small.

 Albanian Catholic Gregor Mazrreku reported in the year 1651 that in Western Kosovo there had previously been many Catholics but converted to Islam in order to avoid taxes and impositions.
 In Suha Reka where there had been previously 160 Catholic households, all the men had gone over to Islam.
 Many Catholics in Kosovo also converted to Islam due to lack of priests, pressure from Ottoman authorities and the Orthodox church.
 The Catholic church in Kosovo was poor and Catholics were pressured to pay taxes to the Orthodox Church.
 According to Malcolm, compared to the Catholic church, the Serbian Orthodox church was larger, richer, more established and more privileged which led to less conversion to Islam.